jhuber6/doomgeneric/README.md

 To try it you will need a WAD file (game data).
 If you don't own the game, shareware version is freely available (doom1.wad).

 This implementation works on NVIDIA as well as AMDGPU.
-Do use the NVIDIA implementation perform the same steps but with the `nvptx` loader and make target.
+To use the NVIDIA implementation perform the same steps but with the `nvptx` loader and make target.